 This Land – Jagun

 They speak of energies here that attract the masses; Byron Bay, known by its custodians ‘The Arakwal people’ as Cavanbah – ‘Meeting Place’ carries beneath its Earth a ‘charge’ from the 23+ million year old crystalline volcanic rock cradling the region.
 It’s ‘vibe’, respectfully a culturally significant gathering place, attracted indigenous tribes from across the country.
 To The Nyangbul people, Byron Bay is known as Gubenbah – ‘Big Scrub’.
 The area was once home to what could be described as Australia’s Botanic Gardens, take a moment to visualise forests of Red Cedar Trees at an average height of 60 meters high and you’re just catching a glimpse of the terrains ancestry.
-Clans would journey from afar to tend to the seeds and soils, gather seasonal foods, exchange goods and to celebrate the diversity and abundance of this country.
+Clans would journey from afar to tend to the bounty of seeds and soils, gather seasonal foods, exchange goods and to celebrate the diversity and abundance of this country.

 A rich cultural ancestry married into these lands by the peoples who have dwelled here for well over 40’000 years, a land which plays host to a transitory energy that has much to teach those who wander, on remembrance of ones own genealogical roots.